Author: Victor Torres

 Read Article: Where do I come from, who am I?

-"Of the many narratives told, I remember that being Moçâmedes a kind of island, on one side the desert on the other the sea, its trade was done by boat on the island of Santa Helena and the Congo, territories distant from the ports of the coastal cities of Benguela and Luanda.
-Another memory I withhold was the family's relationship with the Mucubais, the true "owners" of the land who were murdered and deported by the Portuguese in 1940.
+"Of the many narratives told, I remember that being Moçâmedes a kind of island, on one side the desert on the other the sea, its trade was done by boat on the island of Santa Helena and in the Congo, territories far from the ports of the coastal cities of Benguela and Luanda.
+Another memory I resined was the family's relationship with the Mucubais, the true "owners" of the land who were murdered and deported by the Portuguese in 1940.

 These are some of the incredible stories of a family, in colonial times, which we have the privilege of publishing and to which we have added a small part of his photographic album of the 19th and 20th century. "

-“(...)
-And I continued to return to the South, always in your company.
-And at the same time that the province of Namibe established itself as a prominent tourist destination in Angola, Victor revealed to me the main arguments of this land, both inhospitable and welcoming.
-We visited old and fertile farms in Bibala and Kapangombe, right there, when descending the winding roads of Leba or Chela and where the green still dominates, taking advantage of the water that flows from the precipices of the plateau; the beautiful isolated beaches of the coast that are now being explored by irresistible and original resorts; the vast valley of Caraculo, with its rock formations that he got used to admiring since he was a little boy from the veranda of the family's farmhouse; the oasis of Lagoa dos Arcos, already on the way to the city of Tombwa where the road that runs along the entire coast of the country, from Soyo ends.
-And he kept his promise to take me to the Iona National Park, in the Namibe desert.
-This desert where the landscape changes every moment (...) ”
+"(...)
+And I kept returning to the South, always in his company.
+And while the Namibe province imposed itself as a prominent tourist destination in Angola, Victor revealed to me the main arguments of this land, simultaneously inhospitable and welcoming.
+We visited the old and fertile farms of Bibala and Kapangombe, just down the meandering roads of Leba or Chela and where green still dominates, taking advantage of the water that runs off the precipices of the plateau; the beautiful isolated beaches on the coast that are now being explored by irresistible and original resorts; the vast valley of Caraculo, with its rock formations that he used to admire from the balcony of his family's farmhouse when he was a little boy; the oasis of the Lagoa dos Arcos, on the way to the town of Tombwa where the road that runs along the country's entire coast from Soyo ends.
+And he kept his promise to take me to the Iona National Park in the Namib Desert.
+This desert where the landscape changes at every instant (...)"

 Soul of the Desert

-In my visits to Luanda to launch books and meet with our writers and readers, I discovered Alma do Torres in long conversations at the dinner table.
+In my passages through Luanda for book launchings and meetings with our writers and readers, I discovered Alma do Torres in long conversations at the dinner table.

-For this old friend of the family, the topic of debate was almost always the South, the Desert, History and frustration in the process of building the Country, in the air was the promise to pass their stories to paper.
-This idea was in line with the message that I was promoting to older Angolans: it is urgent to put on paper the experiences that are lost in the fog of oblivion.
+For this old family friend, the topic of discussion was almost always the South, the desert, history, and frustration in the process of nation building.
+This idea was in line with the message that I was promoting among the Angolan elders: it is urgent to put on paper the experiences that are being lost in the mist of oblivion.

-These are some of the incredible stories of a family, in Colonial times, that we are privileged to publish and to which we have added a small part of his 19th and 20th century photo album.
-From the published collection unpublished photographs are revealed of one of the most studied Portuguese photographers of the 19th century, Cunha Morais, also a member of the Torres family.
+These are some of the incredible stories of a family in Colonial times that we are privileged to publish, and to which we have added a small part of their 19th and 20th century photo album.
+The published collection reveals previously unpublished photographs by one of the most studied Portuguese photographers of the 19th century, Cunha Morais, himself a member of the Torres family.

-This is another rare edition from our publishers that we revealed in the strange year of 2020.
+This is another rare edition from our publishers that we unveil in the strange year 2020.